 Anyone who taught that the Torah was “not for today” and that one was “free from the Law (Torah)” would have been accused of heresy and blasphemy and possibly put to death.
 Stephen was falsely accused of this and was stoned, which means if he was falsely accused it meant that he did not teach these things and he was Torah observant.
 The writers of the Gospels and Epistles taught the Torah and had nothing good to say about those who taught a “different gospel” void of the commandments.

 In the first century there were many “Judaisms” and many believed different things about the Messiah, eschatology and other things.
 For instance, there were many groups of Pharisees, but there were two main groups.
 These two main groups were the School of Hillel and the School of Shammai.
 Both groups were eschatological and believed in the coming of the Messiah and so on.
 They both had a high regard for the oral law, but disagreed on how to observe it.
 The Mishnah and Talmud contain many arguments between these two schools.
 One thing to keep in mind is that when the Temple and Jerusalem was destroyed, all the other Jewish sects disappeared except for the Pharisees.
-They wrote their doctrines and how they saw things in the Mishnah and Talmud, but that is not how everyone believed in the first century.
-There is much to learn about the Temple services, the priests and Levites and other things from this book, but it does not represent the totality of Jewish beliefs in the first century.
+They wrote their doctrines down and how they saw things in the Mishnah and Talmud, but that is not how everyone believed in the first century.
+There is much to learn about the Temple services, the priests and Levites and other things from these writings, but it does not represent the totality of Jewish beliefs in the first century.
 The Pharisees just survived the destruction of 70 AD and could write their beliefs down.
 That is what has been passed down to today in what is called Rabbinic Judaism.
 Yeshua disagreed with their Oral Law in Matt 23.1-2.